zedlopez/ifm/The Recipe Book.md

 [Terracottissima Maxima] demonstrates using text to describe objects; [Mr. Burns' Repast] lets the player refer to a fish by any of a number of names, and changes the way the fish is described as a result.

-More specialized effects are also possible: [Xot] shows how to collect the player's erroneous input and store the command line to be printed back later.
+More specialised effects are also possible: [Xot] shows how to collect the player's erroneous input and store the command line to be printed back later.
 [Igpay Atinlay] shows how to parrot the player's command back in pig Latin form.

 ### See Also